Leave this site

 There may be times where we obtain personal information from sources such as other police services and our own police systems such as our local information system.

-We will strive to ensure that processing of personal data personal is of the highest quality in terms of accuracy, relevance, and adequacy.
+We will strive to ensure that processing of personal data is of the highest quality in terms of accuracy, relevance, and adequacy.

 We will retain personal data whilst we have a lawful purpose to do so, and follow the Management of Police Information, MOPI, rules.
 You can read more about rules on the management of police information on the College of Policing website.